nishanths/scrobble/doc/content/api/src/index.md

-# API documentation
+# Scrobble API documentation

 Welcome to the documentation for v1 of Scrobble's HTTP API.
+The API primarily uses JSON.
+The API provides ways to fetch account details, fetch a user's scrobbled songs, and scrobble new songs, among other things.

 ## Base URL